 So yeah, it’s been quite the ride, and even though I’m hesitant to say this, I thiiiink I’m getting better.
 I’m going to get custom orthotics, as well as better, more supportive shoes, and just wait for this flu business to exit my body and let me return to being ME.

 So while I was trying to just survive school and extracurriculars, blogging fell to the back burner, unfortunately.
-Which made me sad because it’s my think, you know.
+Which made me sad because it’s my thing, you know.
 It’s my creative outlet, my little hobby that very few people know about.
 My own little home on the internet.
 But now I’m back, baby!
 And today I’m talking about something that has totally changed the way that I work - time tracking.
 This is something I started at the beginning of the school year.
 I knew that junior year would get craaazy, and I wanted some way to keep myself accountable for how I was using my limited time.
 Enter a little app that changed my life.

 Today I want to tell you about why exactly time tracking is so critical for anyone juggling a lot in their life or trying to maximize their time, and how YOU can do it, too.
 Let’s get started with why you should track your time, eh?